-In whatever areas Ellen White gave counsel and to whomever-individually or collectively-she was always Christcentred and Christ-motivated.
+In whatever areas Ellen White gave counsel and to whomever-individually or collectively-she was always Christ-centered and Christ-motivated.
 Her chief concern was the salvation of persons.
-She epitomised her own words, "Lift up Jesus," and stimulated her fellow believers to grow into solid, mature Christians, exemplifying Christ in all aspects of life.
+She epitomized her own words, "Lift up Jesus," and stimulated her fellow believers to grow into solid, mature Christians, exemplifying Christ in all aspects of life.
 Her own life witnessed to the fact that she was possessed by Jesus and always lived in His presence.
 She gave encouragement to exchange poverty of life for all the riches in Jesus Christ.

 The corrective measures that Ellen White initiated regarding salvation doctrines resulted in a clearer Biblical understanding of the eternal salvation verities in Christ Jesus.
-Her understanding of the eternal deity of Christ, His divine-human nature, and the atonement at the cross (the doctrines around which Christology revolves) saved the church as a movement called to present Christ as the reality of all doctine.
-That Christ is the embodiment of all doctrines is the primary defence against error and apostasy.
+Her understanding of the eternal deity of Christ, His divine-human nature, and the atonement at the cross (the doctrines around which Christology revolves) saved the church as a movement called to present Christ as the reality of all doctrine.
+That Christ is the embodiment of all doctrines is the primary defense against error and apostasy.
 With Christ we must begin and end, and without Him there is no saving knowledge and experience.
 Christ is to be not only the source but also the content of the message.
 This likewise will make the church more perceptive in meeting errors, as in the Kellogg case, that could bring into jeopardy the very basis of a Christian movement.

-Further, with the eternal salvation truths corrected and re-emphasised, the church should be prepared to meet the challenge of preaching the everlasting gospel within the setting of the structural truths referred to as "present truth."
-"The priceless gift" of Christ's "own righteousness" is the message, which is to be proclaimed with a loud voice, and attended with the outpouring of His Spirit in a large measure.
-1112
+Further, with the eternal salvation truths corrected and reemphasized, the church should be prepared to meet the challenge of preaching the everlasting gospel within the setting of the structural truths referred to as "present truth."
+"The priceless gift" of Christ's "own righteousness" is the "message. which is to be proclaimed with a loud voice, and attended with the outpouring of His Spirit in a large measure."
+12

-- Review and Herald, Feb.
-28, 1856.

-- Uriah Smith, "Looking Unto Jesus." page 237.
+- 1 Review and Herald, Feb.
+28, 1856. - 2 Uriah Smith, Looking Unto Jesus, p.
+237.

-- "Patriarchs and Prophets," page 305

-- "The Desire of Ages," page 530

-- "Evangelism," page 617.

-"Early Writings," page 260.
+- 2 Urlan Simun, Looking Onto Jesus, p.
+257.

+3 Patriarchs and Prophets, p.
+305.

+4 The Desire of Ages, p.
+530.

+5 Evangelism, p.
+617.

+6 Early Writings, p.
+260.
-- The SDA Bible Commentary, Vol. 5, page 1137.

-- "Testimonies."
-Vol. 6, page 236.
+7 The SDA Bible Commentary, vol. 5, p.
+1137. - Testimonies, vol. 6, p.
+236.

-- 9. "Testimonies to Ministers," page 30.
+Testimonies to Ministers, p.
+30.

-- 10. See L. E. Froom, "Movement of Destiny," pages 346-356; R. W. Schwarz, "Light Bearers to the Remnant," pages 282-297; R. W. Schwarz, "John Harvey Kellogg, M.D." pages 174-192
+10 See L. E. Froom, Movement of Destiny, pp. 346-356; R. W. Schwarz, Light Bearers to the Remand. pp. 282-297; R. W. Schwarz, John Harvey Kellogg, M.D., pp. 174-192.

-- 11. Schwarz, "John Harvey Kellogg, M.D." page 191.
+11 Schwarz, John Harvey Kellogg, M.D., p.
+191. - 12 Evangelism, p.
+191.

-- 12. "Evangelism," page 191.

-- 1. Did Ellen White's preaching and writings fulfil the words of Paul in 1 Timothy 4:13, 16 and Ephesians 4:12-15? - 2.
+- 1. Did Ellen White's preaching and writings fulfill the words of Paul in 1 Timothy 4:13, 16 and Ephesians 4:12-15? - 2.
 Was Ellen White a unifying force in the church? - 3.
 In what ways did adherence to her counsel bring blessings to the church and the individual? - 4.
 Did she keep the church from fanaticism, extremism, and apostasy? - 5.
 Did she bring confidence to the teaching and mission of the church? - 6.
 Did she lift up Jesus in life and doctrine?
 Illustrate.

-Wednesday, September 15
+Wednesday, October 27